 What Are Some of the Common Features of the African-American Nose?

 Wide nostrils: One common feature of African-American noses is wide, flat nostrils with thick skin.
-In cases such as this, the goal is to not only narrow the nostrils horizontally but to also give them a more defined, open shape.
+In cases such as this, the goal is to narrow the nostrils horizontally and give them a more defined, open shape.

-Wide, flat, and/or bulbous nasal tip: Similar to the shape of the actual nostrils, the nasal tip can often be wide, flat, and/or bulbous.
+Wide, flat, or bulbous nasal tip: Like the shape of the actual nostrils, the nasal tip can often be wide, flat, or bulbous.
 The skin in this area of the nose can also be thick.

-Wide and/or low nasal bridge: Some African-American patients have nasal bridges that may be too wide and/or low.
-The typical treatment for this would be to actually break the bridge of the nose (osteotomy) to reshape it.
-However, for African-American patients, this may lead to the bridge appearing too narrow, this emphasizing the size of the nasal tip even more.
+Wide or low nasal bridge: Some African-American patients have nasal bridges that may be too wide or low.
+The typical treatment for this would be to break the nose’s bridge (osteotomy) to reshape it.
+However, for African-American patients, this may lead to the bridge appearing too narrow, emphasizing the nasal tip’s size even more.

 African-American Rhinoplasty Procedure

-Procedures for an African-American rhinoplasty will vary, depending upon the patient’s desired goal for the shape of the nose.
-A series of small incisions are made on the inside of the nose, so as to not be visible.
+Procedures for an African-American rhinoplasty will vary, depending upon the patient’s desired goal for the nose’s shape.
+A series of small incisions are made on the inside of the nose not to be visible.
 In some cases, an incision may be needed across the septum (the cartilage separating the nostrils), but this should heal with no visible scarring.